 Longer-answer: The overall process to publishing is complex and has a lot of moving parts.
-Whether you opt to self-publish, or go the traditional route, you are looking at a many month long process.
+Whether you opt to self-publish or go the traditional route, you are looking at a many months-long process.
 Traditional publishing could be a few years from starting your book proposal to pitching to selling your idea, to writing the book, to the actual publication and distribution of the book.

 One of the reasons many of my clients come to me is the complexity of a book project.
 While a book coach helps hone and guide the book’s core idea — I also project manage the process helping you get from point A to B to C, and I support you emotionally.
 Writing a book proposal, pitching, and then writing a book and marketing it is HARD, and it’s likely to bring up all your sh*t.